-It was emphasised that this would need to be led by Scrutiny Committee members and evidence-based with members to lead on face-to-face focus groups with stakeholders throughout September.
+It was emphasised that this would need to be scrutiny member-led and evidence based with members to lead on face-to-face focus groups with stakeholders throughout August and September.
 Dates would be confirmed with Members in due course.
 The Chair of the Committee praised the planned review and confirmed involvement in the focus groups.

-- 1. That it be agreed that the progress in relation to the Scrutiny Review of Training and Development be noted. - 2.
-That it be it was agreed that a breakdown of talent pool characteristics (BAME, gender etc.) be provided to members.
+- That it be agreed that the progress in relation to the Scrutiny Review of Training and Development be noted. - 2.
+That it be it was agreed that a breakdown of talent pool characteristics (BAME, Gender etc.) be provided to members.

-23/23 Fire Control Performance Report Update - Quarter 1 2023/24
+06/23 Fire Control Performance Report Update - Quarter 1 2023-24

-Kelly Whitmore, Group Commander, Fire Control, presented the Fire Control Performance Report - Quarter 1 2023-24, that outlined the operational performance of Fire Control over a three-month period.
+Kelly Whitmore, Group Commander - Fire Control, presented the Fire Control Performance Report - Quarter 1 2023-24, that outlined the operational performance of Fire Control over a three-month period.

 The Committee were advised that as per the report, during Qtr.
 1 the median call handling time by Fire Control had been 96 seconds.
-The increase in time handling had been a result of the number of different factors including: the introduction of Risk Based Crewing (increased average time by seven seconds) and the introduction of Vision 4 (increased average times by 14 seconds).
-Work was underway with Fire Control System Management, Digital and Data and SSS (Vision 4 provider) to review ways to improve the efficiency of the system.
+The increase in time handling had been a result of the number of different factors including: the introduction of Risk Based Crewing (increased times by 7 seconds) and the introduction of Vision 4 (increase times by 14 seconds).
+Work was underway with Fire Control System Management, Digital and Data and SSS to review ways to improve the efficiency of the system.

 The Committee were advised that the use of dynamic mobilising had reduced the number of resources/ attendances 275 during the reporting period.
 No requests were made for additional resources so this showed the decision-making process had been effective and resulted in at least 275 resources remaining available for category 1 incidents.
 During the reporting period, 180 resources had been stood down and Fire Control would be looking into the data to get a better understanding.
-A dynamic mobilising case study during the Pride parade, as outlined within the report, was highlighted to the Committee.
+A dynamic mobilising case study during the PRIDE parade, as outlined therein the report, was highlighted to the Committee.

-999Eye, which assists Fire Control with intelligence led mobilisation and resource management, had increased to an all-time high of 67.2% for responses to requests.
+999 eye that assisted Fire Control with intelligence led mobilisation and resource management, had increased to an all-time high of 67.2% for responses to requests.
 Over 4,100 calls relating to automated fire alarm calls had been recovered, which equated to over 20% of all emergency calls received during the reporting period, which had a significant impact.
 Following concerns raised, Richard Stanton, Assistant Chief Fire Officer, reassured Members that teams worked hard to work with businesses and did monitor repeat offenders to provide assistance and further means where necessary.
-Members were also reassured that unless a trained member of staff advises a call had been a false alarm, the service would always respond to hospital alarms to provide assistance.
+Members were also re-assured that unless a trained member of staff advises a call had been a false alarm, the service would always respond to hospital alarms to provide assistance.

-Following queries around resources, Kelly Whitmore advised the Committee that plans had been in place to increase capacity of fire control during busy periods.
+Following queries around resources, Kelly Whitmore advised the Committee that plans had been in place to increase capacity of fire control during busy period.
 Initiatives used in previous years was highlighted.

-- 1. That it be agreed that the Fire Control performance update for Quarter 1 2023-24, be noted. - 24/23 Diversity, Inclusion, Cohesion and Equality (DICE) Update Sam Burton, Head of Development and Inclusion, presented the Diversity, Inclusion, Cohesion Equality (DICE) Update report that outlined the progress made by the service in advancing DICE.
+1. That it be agreed that the Fire Control performance update for Quarter 1 2023-24, be noted.

+07/23 Diversity, Inclusion, Cohesion Equality (DICE) Update

+Sam Burton, Head of Development and Inclusion, presented the Diversity, Inclusion, Cohesion Equality (DICE) Update report that outlined the progress made by the service in advancing DICE.